Limit cycle enumeration in random vector fields: Introduction

 \section{Introduction}

 The second part of Hilbert's sixteenth problem asks for a study of the number and relative positions of the limit cycles of a planar polynomial system of ordinary differential equations.
 The problem was included in Smale's list of problems for the next century \cite{Smale1998}, where he stated that ``except for the Riemann hypothesis, this seems to be the most elusive of Hilbert's problems.''
 Although far from solved, this problem has attracted a great deal of attention and influenced several developments within the field of dynamical systems.
-See \cite{Ilyashenko}, \cite{Li}, \cite{UribeHossein}, \cite{Roussarie}, \cite{Gaiko}, and \cite{Caubergh} for surveys.
+See \cite{Ilyashenko}, \cite{Li}, \cite{UribeHossein}, \cite{Roussarie}, and \cite{Caubergh} for surveys.

 The finiteness of the number of limit cycles for any polynomial system was shown by Ilyashenko \cite{Ilya} and independently \'Ecalle \cite{Ecalle}.
 The problem of proving the existence of an upper bound depending only on the degree of the polynomial system remains open; even in the case of quadratic vector fields no uniform upper bound is known.
+Relevant progress in bifurcation theory \cite{IlyaYakPolycycle}, \cite{Kaloshin} established bounds on the number of limit cycles bifurcating from elementary polycycles, addressing a local finiteness problem considered to be of fundamental importance in the global problem.
 Several steps of progress \cite{Chen}, \cite{Khovanski}, \cite{Varnchenko}, \cite{Petrov}, \cite{IlyaYakoInvent}, \cite{Gavrilov}, \cite{BinNovYak}, \cite{BinDor} have been made on establishing uniform quantitative bounds for a special ``infinitesimal'' Hilbert's sixteenth problem that was proposed by Arnold \cite{ArnoldProb} and which is restricted to near Hamiltonian systems.
 Concerning lower bounds, in \cite{ChLl} it is shown that there are degree-$d$ polynomial systems whose number of limit cycles grows as $d^2 \log d$ with $d$ (cf. \cite{HanLi}).
-A number of papers consider limit cycle enumeration problems for particular classes of interest, such as Li\'enard systems \cite{DumPanRou}, \cite{Llibre}, quadratic systems \cite{Bautin}, \cite{Gavrilov}, systems on a cyclinder \cite{LN} which are related to systems with homogeneous nonlinearities \cite{CalRuf}, and systems arising in control theory \cite{LeoKuz}.
+A number of papers consider limit cycle enumeration problems for particular classes of interest, such as Li\'enard systems \cite{DumPanRou}, \cite{Llibre}, quadratic systems \cite{Bautin}, \cite{Gavrilov}, systems on a cylinder \cite{LN} which are related to systems with homogeneous nonlinearities \cite{CalRuf}, and systems arising in control theory \cite{LeoKuz}.

 The current work concerns the following probabilistic perspective on enumeration of limit cycles of planar systems associated to polynomial vector fields.

 \begin{prob} Study the number and distribution in the plane (including their relative positions) of the limit cycles of a vector field whose component functions are random polynomials. \end{prob}